clarabrandt/brewdog_website/README.md

 These instructions will get you a copy of the project up and running on your local machine for development purposes.

 ## Requirements
-For development, you will only need Node.js installed on your environement.
+To run the project you will need Node.js installed on your environment.

 ## Project setup